cDenton1/cDenton1.github.io/_posts/2025-06-17-CyberSci-Nationals-25.md

         print(f"Key {key}: {plaintext.decode('ascii')}")     # prints key and plaintext
 ```

-Running the above script gave us a list of plaintext strings, which did include the flag and the corresponding key:
+Another more simple option for the above code would be to throw the string into [CyberChef](https://gchq.github.io/CyberChef/#recipe=XOR_Brute_Force(1,100,0,'Standard',false,true,false,'')&input=YnhjZHNyYmh6NW9lXnVpMm9edWlkXm8yeXVebk9kfA) and use the XOR Brute Force operation.
+But running the script gave us a list of plaintext strings, which did include the flag and the corresponding key:
 ```bash
 $ python stagedA3.py
 Key 1: cybersci{4nd_th3n_the_n3xt_oNe}
 ```

-Another more simple option for the above step would be to throw the string into [CyberChef](https://gchq.github.io/CyberChef/#recipe=XOR_Brute_Force(1,100,0,'Standard',false,true,false,'')&input=YnhjZHNyYmh6NW9lXnVpMm9edWlkXm8yeXVebk9kfA) and use the XOR Brute Force operation.

 #### Badge 1 - Badge 100 points